Kevin-Ngo/Class-Base/README.md

     This process may vary depending on your IDE; however, if you are using PyCharm by JetBrains, you can achieve this by following these steps:
     1. Click on the _Run_ tab
-    2. Select the option that says _Edit Configuations..._
+    2. Select the option that says _Edit Configurations..._
     3. Under _Template_ -> _Python_ check the box that says _Redirect input from_ and select or enter in
         the path to the desired department/classes text file